YanKozhyn/Books/README.md

 Hey, you...
 Its my own repo.
-I uploaded here code from book, which I'am readin`.
+I uploaded here code from book, which I'm readin'.
 Have a good day, boddy